PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/CramomaticRNG.md

 It does **NOT** include the Cram-o-matic, Rotom terminal, vending machines or the TV.

-### Wanted Ball:
+### Wanted Balls:

+The selection of balls you want the program to get.

+**Ball**
-The type of Ball you want.
+The type of ball you want.

-The exact type for each Color can be found [here](https://www.serebii.net/swordshield/cram-o-matic.shtml).
+The exact type for each Apricorn color can be found [here](https://www.serebii.net/swordshield/cram-o-matic.shtml).

+**Only Bonus**
+The program only uses this selection if the Cram-o-matic produces five items instead of one.
+It is not recommended to only have rows Apricorn, Safari or Sport Balls and "Only Bonus" checked.

+**Priority**
+The program tries not to skip selections with high priority.
+A higher number means a higher priority.
+Each iteration has the potential to skip wanted rng states.
+This program will skip lower priority selections if they have the potential to skip higher priority ones.

 ## Advanced Settings:

 These are advanced settings.
 You shouldn't need to touch these unless something isn't working and you're trying to debug it yourself.

+### Max priority advances:

+How many rng states after a found selection will be checked so no selection with higher priority will be skipped.
+If this value is zero priority will be ignored.

 ### Max unknown advances:

 After one iteration this many states will be checked to find the current rng state.

-### Only bonus:

-Only target rng states which lead to getting five balls instead of one.

-This will significantly increase the average time needed per iteration and is not recommended for Apricorn, Safari or Sport Balls.

 ## Credits